-5.6 Transferring Data Between Personal & School Equipment
+5.6Transferring Data Between Personal & School Equipment

 It is often necessary to transfer materials between personal and school equipment.
-Where possible, staff are encouraged to use internet-based methods - such as e-mail, or the learning platform portal.
+Where possible, staff are encouraged to use internet-based methods - such as e-mail, WeTransfer, OneDrive or the Teams platform.
 This ensures that security and virus checking procedures can be applied without further measures.
 It is accepted that there are circumstances in which it is more suitable to use some form of removable media device (such as a floppy disk, writable CD/DVD, or memory-stick).
 When using a removable media device, it is imperative that the device is virus checked, encrypted and password protected.
 These devices are known to be one of the greatest causes of uncontrolled virus transmittal, and through their potential loss, they pose the greatest risk to security and breaches of data protection.

-5.7 Attaching Personal Equipment to School Resources
+5.7Attaching Personal Equipment to School Resources